ibis-project/ibis/docs/how_to/sessionize.md

 You might be interested in partitioning these logs by something called **sessions**, which can be defined as groups of consecutive event records without long interruptions for a given entity.

-In the case of a user portal, it might be the grouping the navigation events to completing a task or or buy a product.
+In the case of a user portal, it might be grouping the navigation events that result in completing a task or or buying a product.
 For online games, it might be a the grouping of activity events of a given user playing the game while remaining logged in.

-Sessionization can also be useful on longer time scales, for instance to reconstruct active subscription data from a raw paiement or activity log, so as to model customer churn.
+Sessionization can also be useful on longer time scales, for instance to reconstruct active subscription data from a raw payment or activity log, so as to model customer churn.

 This guide on sessionization is inspired by [_The Expressions API in Polars is Amazing_](https://www.pola.rs/posts/the-expressions-api-in-polars-is-amazing/), a blog post in the [Polars](https://www.pola.rs/) community demonstrating the strength of Polars expressions.